How to obtain an EU passport: All possible ways in 2025

 Naturalisation is the most common way for foreign nationals to obtain citizenship of an EU country.
 To be able to apply for naturalisation, one has to live in the country, have a residence permit, and prove one’s ties to the country.

-Aside from that, the common requirements to obtain EU citizenship are usually to pass an exam on the national language or provide a language proficiency certificate.
+Aside from that, the common requirements to get an EU passport are usually to pass an exam on the national language or provide a language proficiency certificate.
 Some countries, like Austria and Greece, also require the candidate for naturalisation to pass an exam on the state’s history, culture, and political system.

-Marriage or family reunification.
-Spouses and direct family members can apply for citizenship by naturalisation.
+Spouses and direct family members of EU citizens can apply for citizenship by naturalisation.
+As in other pathways, they first get a residence permit and later a passport.
 Typically, this path is faster than other types of naturalisation.

 Some countries put citizenship by marriage in a special category.
 For instance, when a person wants to obtain a passport of Malta after marrying a country’s national, they apply for citizenship by registration.